GlacierDAO/Crypto-rug-checker-snipe-bot/README.md

 :white_check_mark: clone repository or download zip archive and extract bot to a preferred folder

-:white_check_mark: download and install `Node.j`s on your pc if you hadn't done it before: https://nodejs.org/en/download/
+:white_check_mark: download and install `Node.js` on your pc if you hadn't done it before: https://nodejs.org/en/download/

 :white_check_mark: open terminal/bash/shell at your bot directory and run `npm install` command to install dependencies